 According to research by TowerGroup, a subsidiary of MasterCard Worldwide, debit cards are taking the place of pocket cash.
 Already 72 percent of salaried workers have their pay sent directly to bank accounts making debit cards a convenient way to spend without having to withdraw cash from an ATM.

 In dollar terms, debit cards are used for more than 50 percent of all non-cash sales.
 Many of these are small purchases typically paid for with pocket change, such as a cup of coffee, fast food, and gasoline.

 Where is the cash?
 Much of today’s money management is done without using cash at all.
 Look at your recent bank statement and see how many transactions take place without using any cash at all.

-As parents we use an increasing amount of cashless transactions.
+As parents we continue to increasing our use of cashless transactions.
 As parents we can help our kids learn the new rules of the money game.
-When we start thinking outside the contraint of a cash-only piggy bank we can better prepare our kids to manage money that is not cash.Follow me on social media:
+When we realize that piggy banks are cash only, we can better prepare our kids to manage money that is not cash.